jcsherin/jcsherin.github.io/posts/2025-06-06-record-shredding-part-1/index.md

 }
 ```

-Record assembly can also be used with only a subset of the columns.
-This produces a reconstruction of the nested
+Record assembly can also be completed with just a subset of columns.
+This is a useful feature which closely matches
+real-world usage.
+Most queries only include a small set of columns relevant to the query.
+So there is no good reason
+to materialize the complete nested data structure when only a part of it is required to compute the query results.

-data structure using only the specified columns.
-For example let the relevant columns be: _uid_ and _preferences.
+For instance if the query columns are _uid_ and _preferences.notifications_ record assembly will skip the other
-notifications_.
-This returns:
+columns and only use two specified column values to reconstruct a partial projection of the _UserProfile_ object
+which after reconstruction looks like this:

 ```json
 {